Divorce is the official ending of a marriage. When a divorce order is made final you can remarry.

 - your friends and family think of you as separated.

-If you have been married for less than two years, you and your spouse must go to a counselling session with a family counsellor.
+If you have been married for less than two years, you and your spouse must go to a counselling session with a family counsellor and file a certificate confirming this with the court.

-If you participate, but your spouse refuses, then you can still get a divorce.
+If you participate in counselling, but your spouse refuses, then you can still get a divorce.
 If neither of you attend counselling, then you will need to seek permission from the court to apply for a divorce.
 Get legal advice.

 You cannot remarry until your divorce order becomes final.